Medicaid Eligibility for Individuals with Disabilities

 This interactive graphic illustrates how poverty rates among seniors in each of the 50 states change under two different Census Bureau measures of poverty: the official poverty measure and an alternative supplemental poverty measure, which takes into account health care and housing costs among other factors.

-Income Distribution of Medicare Beneficiaries 65 and Older, by Gender, 2009 Download…
+Median Income of Medicare Beneficiaries Ages 65 and Over, by Gender, 2012 Download…